 Limitations of Postman

-While Postman is solid, it has quirks that can frustrate teams.
-In Apidog vs Postman comparisons, the following stand out:
+Beyond the new 1-user limit, Postman free plan limitations and product quirks can frustrate teams.
+In Apidog vs Postman comparisons, these stand out:

-- Detached Specs: API specs and collections are separate, leading to inconsistencies and no single source of truth.
+- Detached Specs: API specs and collections are separate, so there's no single source of truth—extra overhead when APIs change.

-- Complex Interface: Code-focused, it can overwhelm beginners or non-coders.
+- Complex Interface: Code-focused UI can overwhelm beginners or non-coders.

 Why Apidog Is Better Than Postman for Coding